| caterwauls |

 |

-One of the first jobs I ever had was driving a Harley Servicar to pick up customer's cars for servicing at Johnson Motors.
-I was 16.
-You rode the bike to the customer's home or place of business, attached a trailer hitch similar to what you see here to the rear car bumper and drove the vehicle towing the bike wherever you needed to go.
+One of the first jobs I ever had was driving a Harley Servicar to pick up customer's cars for servicing at Johnson Motors in Vancouver.
+I was 15.
+You rode the bike to the customer's home or place of business, attached a trailer hitch similar to what you see here to the car's rear bumper and drove the vehicle towing the bike wherever you needed to go.
 Note the gear shift lever beside the gas tank.
-I had the Harley on two wheels once, going on a curved ramp onto a bridge.
-UNintended of course.
-A little scary even for a teenager full of guts and stupidity.
-You don't lean into a turn on a 3 wheeled Harley, you just slow down!
+I had the Harley on two wheels once, on the curved ramp from Hemlock Street onto the Granville bridge.
+Unintended of course.
+Scary even for a teenager full of guts and stupidity.
+You don't lean into a turn on a 3 wheeled Harley, you slow down!
 The job was fun until they fired me. |

 |